Of Rice, Registers, and Rituals: Curating the Politics of Redistribution in Bawat Barangay Makikinabang

 Curatorial narrative critique

 From a cultural-worker vantage, the program is both promising and performative.
-It repackages patronage into a welfare aesthetic—rice sacks, scholarship certificates, and ceremonial handovers—thereby converting material relief into legitimating spectacle.
+It repackages patronage into a welfare aesthetic—rice sacks, scholarship certificates, and ceremonial handovers—thereby converting material relief into legitimizing spectacle.
 The risk: ritualized transparency can mask micro-capture; lists of scholars may become instruments of clientelism even as they appear as civic records.
-The curatorial task is to insist on public, machine-readable registers, independent audits, and ethnographic monitoring so that the program’s artifacts become durable evidence rather than ephemeral theater.
+The curatorial task is to insist on public, machine-readable registers, independent audits, and ethnographic monitoring so that the program's artifacts become durable evidence rather than ephemeral theater.

 ---